Harold Meade: Connecticut child murders

 Circumstantial evidence and witness statements connect Meade to each crime.
 Meade was never charged with any of these murders because his public defender made a plea deal with the prosecution which stated that if Meade confessed to the three murders he was convicted of, authorities could not charge him with any other murders.
 In 1996, an inmate told his lawyer that Meade confessed to murdering Toney.
 Meade also allegedly stated that the police could never connect him to the case unless they found the girl's underwear.

 According to a New Haven detective who investigated the West Rock murders, one of Meade's routes as a milkman went through New Canaan, the neighborhood Mary Mount lived in.
 However, Meade denied this accusation.
 During his interrogation, police asked Meade if he killed Mount, and Meade replied that he could not remember.

-Meade's father owned gas station in Bethany, about two miles away from where Cave was murdered.
+Meade's father owned a gas station in Bethany, about two miles away from where Cave was murdered.
 Additionally, a woman who lived near the field where Cave's body was found claimed that she saw a man matching Meade's description grab a girl and take her behind a stone wall.
 The man later emerged from the wall with blood on his hands and drove away.
 A state trooper also claimed that Meade confessed to killing Cave to him while in prison.
 However, Meade also denied this.
 Another witness claimed to have seen Noon getting into car with a man who looked like Meade.

 West Rock Park murders

-On August 12, 1970, Meade bludgeoned three people to death with a boulder in West Rock Park, New Haven, Connecticut.
+On August 12, 1970, Meade bludgeoned three people to death with a boulder in West Rock Park, Connecticut.
 The victims were Sandra Hedler, 15, Donna Schlitter, 23, and William White, 20.
 They were developmentally disabled residents of the nearby New Haven Regional Center.
 Later that same day, the bodies of Hedler and Schlitter were found behind a ventilator shaft in a tunnel of the park.
-White was found alive in the nearby woods, but died in St. Raphael's hospital seventeen days later.
+White was found alive in the nearby woods, but died in St. Raphael's Hospital seventeen days later.

 Several witnesses around the park at the time of the crime told police that they saw a late-model blue car in the area.
 Using this information, the police investigated hundreds of cars in the area with this description, one of them belonging to Meade.
 After uncovering more evidence linking Meade to the crime, he was arrested and charged with the murders on December 11, 1970.
 Meade pleaded guilty to three counts of second degree murder and was sentenced to life in prison with the possibility of parole on April 27, 1972.